-Dogs have a different digestive system from humans.
-This means that some foods that are safe for people can be harmful or even very dangerous for dogs.
+Dogs have different digestive systems from humans.
+This means that some foods that are safe for people can be harmful to dogs.
+These include alcohol, chocolate, and coffee.

 However, many human foods are also safe for dogs and can provide important nutrients and health benefits.